 Google and Apple’s cookie changes, along with the broader industry focus on protecting consumer privacy, will make traditional advertising techniques less effective for brands.

-For more information about first-party data, please visit our website, www.wyng.com, or contact us to talk about how we can help you collect and make the most of first-party data.
+For more information about zero-party data, please visit our website, www.wyng.com, or contact us.